DimitriosTsoukalas/Figma-Projects/README.md

+# Figma Designs

+Welcome to this folder containing a selection of my Figma designs and prototypes.

+These projects reflect my interest in product design, user experience, and creating digital solutions that are both practical and visually clear.
+I enjoy working on interfaces that are simple, structured, and easy to use, while also thinking carefully about the purpose and logic behind each design.

+---

+## About This Folder

-his folder contains a selection of design work and prototypes that I have created in Figma.
+In this folder you will find design concepts and prototypes created in Figma.

-The projects included here reflect my interest in building clean, practical, and user-focused digital experiences.
-My goal when designing is not only to make interfaces look good, but also to make them intuitive, structured, and easy to use.

-At the moment, this folder includes two projects:
+The work included here represents both design exploration and product thinking.
+Some projects are more focused on workflow and task management, while others are centered around productivity and user organization.

+---

+## Current Projects

-Project A – JiroVoyage
+### Project A – JiroVoyage

-JiroVoyage is a concept focused on live Jira task tracking, combined with a chaser feature to help teams stay aligned and maintain momentum.
+**JiroVoyage** is a concept built around live Jira task tracking, combined with a chaser feature to support follow-ups and team visibility.

-It is designed for managers and team leads who want a simple and minimalistic way to monitor task progress, follow up on pending actions, and keep visibility over the work assigned across their teams.
+The idea behind this project is to give managers and team leads a minimalistic and practical way to:

+- track the progress of assigned tasks
+- follow up on pending actions
+- maintain visibility across team workflows
+- support clearer and faster project monitoring

-Project B – 3Zoner
+### Project B – 3Zoner

-3Zoner is an application idea that I am currently developing around the concept of focus and task management through three different zones.
+**3Zoner** is an application idea that I am currently developing, focused on productivity, attention management, and task organization.

-The idea is to help users organize their responsibilities more clearly, prioritize better, and create a more intentional workflow by separating tasks into distinct focus areas.

-These projects represent both design exploration and product thinking, as I enjoy working not only on the visual side of an interface, but also on the logic, structure, and purpose behind it.

-More projects and iterations will be added over time.
+The concept is based on dividing work into **three different zones**, helping users:

+- organize responsibilities more clearly
+- manage priorities in a more intentional way
+- improve focus across different types of tasks
+- create a more structured workflow

+---

+## Design Approach

+Across these projects, I aim to combine:

+- clean and minimal interface design
+- practical user-centered thinking
+- clear structure and navigation
+- product ideas with real usability potential

+I see design not only as making screens look good, but also as creating experiences that feel natural, useful, and purposeful.

+---

+## More Coming Soon

+This folder will continue to grow as I add new ideas, improvements, and future projects.

+More to come!